zhufuyi/sponge/assets/install-en.md

 After downloading and extracting to the `D:\Program Files\cmder` directory, modify the system environment variable PATH and add `D:\Program Files\cmder`.

+Open the `Cmder.exe` terminal and simply configure cmder.
+Click the settings icon in the lower right corner, select **Settings**, enter `Monospace` in the upper left corner of the settings interface to search, uncheck **Monospace**, and then save and close.

-Open the `Cmder.exe` terminal and check if common linux commands are supported.
+Check if common linux commands are supported.

 ```bash
 ls --version